 One of the most common issues with newborns is premature birth.
 The normal gestation period for humans is about 40 weeks.
 Any birth that happens before the due date, or before 37 weeks, is defined as a premature birth.
 The most common reasons for premature birth are a ruptured amniotic sac, a weak cervix, abnormalities in the uterus, diabetes, high blood pressure and poor nutrition.

-The institutions and physicians at the South Texas Medical Center are at the forefront of care for newborns with critical or special needs.
-Not only can patients benefit from exceptional service and a safe environment during delivery, they can also take advantage of the family-centered approach the institutions at the South Texas Medical Center provide.
+The institutions and physicians at the Medical Center are at the forefront of care for newborns with critical or special needs.
+Not only can patients benefit from exceptional service and a safe environment during delivery, they can also take advantage of the family-centered approach the institutions at the Medical Center provide.